KEEPING PRODUCTION STATESIDE

 Gillette has been manufacturing its ubiquitous razor blades in Boston since its founding in 1905.
 The company has expanded operations to multiple nations since, but its best blades still come from the original Massachusetts location.
-The American-made blades are available in 10-count packs starting at around $20.
+The American-made blades are available in 10-count packs for around $20.

 The first Zippo lighter was made in 1933 in Bradford, Pennsylvania, and the thousands of variations produced since have almost all been manufactured in the same town.
 The reusable metal lighter company is now an iconic American brand selling its products around the world, with basic models starting around $11.

 Founded in Brooklyn by an Irish immigrant in 1883, Benjamin Moore now operates in eight locations throughout New Jersey that collectively produce more than 3,500 paint colors.
 Now owned by Berkshire Hathaway, Benjamin Moore's products are noted for their high quality.
 Prices vary among retailers, but some gallon-size cans start at about $40.

 Many of the vacuums and air purifiers produced by Oreck are made outside the United States, but its signature Xtended Life vacuum is still manufactured entirely at its factory in Cookeville, Tennessee, even now that the company has been acquired by a larger multinational corporation.
-XL vacuums can be purchased for about $155 on Amazon.
+XL vacuums can be purchased for $155 on Amazon.